charlesreid1/dang-bars/pelican/angular/first/sortablestackedbar.md

+Two data sets are shown in this series:

+This bar chart shows
 This simple bar chart shows letter frequncies of various letters in the English language.
 The chart is a duplicate of a simple bar chart